SchelianHP/DeepCloner/README.md

 ## Supported Frameworks

-DeepCloner works for .NET 4.0 or higher or for .NET Standard 1.3 (.NET Core). .NET Standard version implements only Safe copying variant (slightly slower than standard, see Benchmarks).
+DeepCloner (this Fork) works for .NET6 or higher.

 ## Limitation